Adiabene: Parthian Empire

 It later became one of the client kingdoms of the Parthian empire.
 During the 1st century BCE and the 1st century CE, it gained a certain prominence under a series of kings descended from Monobaz I and his son Izates I. Monobaz I is known to have been allied with king Abennerig of Characene, in whose court his son Izates II bar Monobaz lived for a time and whose daughter Symacho Izates married, as well as the rulers of other small kingdoms on the periphery of the Parthian sphere of influence.

-Roman intermezzo (117-118)
+Roman intermezzo (117–118)

 The chief opponent of Trajan in Mesopotamia during the year 115 was the last king of independent Adiabene, Meharaspes.
 He had made common cause with Ma'nu (Mannus) of Singar (Singara).
-Trajan invaded Adiabene, and made it part of the Roman province of Assyria; under Hadrian in 117, however, Rome gave up possession of Assyria, Mesopotamia, and Armenia.
+Trajan invaded Adiabene, and made it part of the Roman province of Assyria; under Hadrian in 117.

 In the summer of 195 Septimius Severus was again warring in Mesopotamia, and in 196 three divisions of the Roman army fell upon Adiabene.
 According to Dio Cassius, Caracalla took Arbela in the year 216, and searched all the graves there, wishing to ascertain whether the Arsacid kings were buried there.
 Many of the ancient royal tombs were destroyed.